 Cases falling under the jurisdiction of the Sexual Misconduct and Title IX Policy will be handled according to that policy.
 All other discrimination concerns will be handled pursuant to the procedures outlined here.

-Student to student complaints will be processed under the Student Code of Conduct system.
-For student complaints against faculty, staff or others, the procedures outlined in the Non-Harassment Policy will be used for handling reports and complaints of alleged violations of this policy.
+Cases alleged against student respondents will be processed under the Student Code of Conduct system.
+Cases alleged against other respondents (including faculty, staff, and others) will be handled pursuant to the procedures outlined in the Non-Harassment Policy.